merrillnelson-netizen/Keryx/replit.md

   - Touch-friendly voice control buttons
   - Responsive card layouts that adapt to screen size
   - Mobile-optimized headers and sticky navigation
+- **Code Quality & Reliability**:
+  - Comprehensive error handling with try/catch blocks throughout codebase
+  - Memory management with proper cleanup of speech recognition instances
+  - Detailed JSDoc comments for all functions and components
+  - Input validation and sanitization at all API endpoints
+  - Graceful error recovery with user-friendly error messages

 ## External Dependencies